NicoGrassetto/azure-cosmos-db-developer-specialty/connect-to-azure-cosmos-db-for-nosql-with-the-sdk.md

 - JavaScript (Node.js)
 - GO

-For this section, you explore and get hands-on with the Python, and JavaScript SDKs for the Azure Cosmos DB for NoSQL.
 ### Understand the SDK
 Microsoft offers SDKs (Software Development Kits) for Azure Cosmos DB for NoSQL in various programming languages.
 In this module, we focus on the .NET SDK (C#), Python SDK, and JavaScript SDK (Node.js) for Azure Cosmos DB for NoSQL.
 Select the tab that corresponds to the SDK you want to explore.